ronen-agranat/minima/_posts/2021-01-09-three-levers.md

 ## Scope

-Shedding scope from a project is the first step that you should take if it is falling behind and the deadline is non-negotiable.
+Reducing or 'shedding' scope from a project is the first step that you can consider take if it is falling behind.

+This can mean deferring the work until later, carving the projects into parts for different teams

 It is more important to deliver something that is minimally-viable rather than something that is perfectly complete; that's what is meant by minimally-viable product.

 You should work with your stakeholders to help them identify what is absolutely critical to project success, versus what can be deferred until later, added in the next iteration or tackled as a separatee project.